 An individual whose benefit effective date is before April 1, 2018, is eligible for a cost of living adjustment (COLA) on the first anniversary date of the benefit.
 Beginning April 1, 2018, new benefit recipients must wait until the fourth anniversary of their benefit for COLA eligibility.
 The COLA is added each year to the base benefit amount on the anniversary date of the benefit.
 A three year COLA suspension is in effect for all benefit recipients for 2018, 2019, and 2020.
 Upon resumption of the COLA, it will be indexed to the percentage increase in the CPI-W not to exceed 2.5 percent and with a floor of 0 percent.
+In 2020, the Board of Trustees approved a .5 percent cost of living adjustment for eligible retirees and beneficiaries in 2021.

 Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the Educational Service Center is required to contribute 14 percent of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended by the SERS Retirement Board up to statutory maximum amounts of 10 percent for plan members and 14 percent for employers.
 The Retirement Board, acting with the advice of the actuary, allocates the employer contribution rate among four of the System's funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund).
-For the fiscal year ended June 30, 2020, the allocation to pension, death benefits, and Medicare B was 14 percent.
-For fiscal year 2020, the Retirement Board did not allocate any employer contributions to the Health Care Fund.
+For the fiscal year ended June 30, 2021, the allocation to pension, death benefits, and Medicare B was 14 percent.
+For fiscal year 2021, the Retirement Board did not allocate any employer contributions to the Health Care Fund.

-The Educational Service Center's contractually required contribution to SERS was \$805,989 for fiscal year 2020.
-Of this amount, \$48,236 is reported as an intergovernmental payable.
+The Educational Service Center's contractually required contribution to SERS was \$723,592 for fiscal year 2021.
+Of this amount, \$56,592 is reported as an intergovernmental payable.